Factors affecting software development costs

 -

-Account for additional costs, such as equipment purchase and licensing fees.
+Account for additional costs, such as equipment purchases and licensing fees.
 We already have some development kits, equipment, and licenses acquired for common project needs, such as iOS and Android development.
 For less popular platforms, the client needs to provide us with proprietary equipment, which will result in additional expenses.

 Moreover, infrastructure, such as hosting, brings about additional costs that we transparently show.
 We supply an invoice to back up every expense claim.